 Today I joined in over at Kitchen Stewardship’s Spring Cleaning: Get the Junk Out Carnival, and guest posted on sugar.
 I wrote a very honest (and sometimes TMI) piece on my personal story with sugar and gave a good 5 reasons why we want to rid our diets of sugar.
-So go take a read and then come back here for part three;
+So go take a read for parts one and two and then come back here for part three;

 Part Three: Take Action!

 With books upon books written on the subject, and a mass of articles online as well, the question still stands for many folks – how do you really get rid of sugar in your diet?
 For some of us it will be easier than others depending on how far along we are in our journey to real foods, so I’ll break it up a bit for you.

 Baby Step to reduce sugar consumption

 1. When first trying to cut sugar out of your diet, it’s essential that you start reading the labels on the food you buy!
 High fructose corn syrup is the first thing that needs to go.
 Get in the habit of this first.

 2. Stop buying foods with added sugar that aren’t meant to be sweet.
 Things like taco seasoning packets, dressings, and store bought sauces can have sugar in them and they are so easy to make at home. (cheaper too!)

 3. Start cutting back on your consumption of sweets.
 Limit not only the amounts you eat, but the days you eat them.
 Try to have at least a few days each week where you don’t consume sweets.

 4. Switch to natural sugars in recipes.
 Use sucanat or rapadura (one of the least refined sugars), maple syrup, and honey.
 Yes, they are more expensive, but the great thing is, it’ll give you incentive to use them less!